-Istanbul is a dense, sprawling city that literally bridges East and West.
+Istanbul is a dense, sprawling metropolis that literally bridges East and West.
 The Bosphorus River runs right through the city; on one side is the end of Europe, on the other Asia begins.
-The view from my hotel window extended 20 miles and showed nothing but buildings extending in all directions to the horizon.
+The view from my hotel window extended 20 miles and showed nothing but apartment buildings extending in all directions to the horizon.

 The screening of Delirious was sold out.
 Most people were hanging around outside smoking and waiting for the required 15 minutes of commercials to end.
 A German guy came up and asked, “Could you please for me some autographs to sign?”
 He had about ten photos, including one of me and Buscemi at San Sebastian and strangely, a picture that Jane had taken in our bedroom two years earlier for me to use as a passport photo.

 I introduced the film by saying, “It took me 6 years to make this film.
 I put my soul into it.
 The greatest gift a filmmaker can receive from an audience is if this film touches yours.”

 I’m not sure where this came from.
 I hadn’t planned to say it.
 The Turkish audience sat through the first 15 minutes of the film in absolute silence.
 Then at the scene where Les tells Toby that Robert DeNiro once shook his hand and said, ‘Hey, how you doing?’ the audience suddenly burst into ferocious laughter.
 On the street after the screening a man approached shyly and rendered me speechless when he said, “Yes, you have succeed.
 You have touch our soul.”